 Luis Juarbe describes the many different roles he fulfilled for his regiment ranging from radioman to newsman.
 He describes his responsibilities for creating and distributing a daily newspaper, La Cruz de Malta, that lifted the morale of many Puerto Rican troops throughout his unit.
 He explains how he helped oversee roughly nine months of consecutive news coverage.

 The Struggle for Sanitation and Sleep

 Luis Juarbe remembers the living conditions he endured while serving in Korea.
-He describes how the winter was brutal, but he had on "four pairs of pants and five shirts" in order to keep himself warm in the negative fourteen-degree weather.
-He recalls that the sanitary conditions were not ideal and he had to wait three months to bath at one point in the war.
-He also shares that he received letters from and wrote letters to family.
+He describes how the winter was brutal, and he shares how he had on "four pairs of pants and five shirts" in order to keep himself warm in the negative fourteen-degree weather.
+He recalls that the sanitary conditions were not ideal and that he had to wait three months to bathe at one point in the war.
+He recalls receiving letters from home and that he wrote letters to family.